openshift/enhancements/enhancements/oc/oc-login-external-oidc-integration.md

 | Comment   |                                                                            | Only if provider supports this[1]                                                                        |                                                                            | Only if provider supports this[1]                                                                        | Deprecated[3]              | Mostly used in CI systems that <br/>client-secret can be stored securely | If provider supports it                 |                          | Deprecated[4]                     |
 | Command   | `oc login api.url --issuer-url=external.oidc.issuer --client-id=client-id` | `oc login api.url --issuer-url=external.oidc.issuer --client-id=client-id --client-secret=client-secret` | `oc login api.url --issuer-url=external.oidc.issuer --client-id=client-id` | `oc login api.url --issuer-url=external.oidc.issuer --client-id=client-id --client-secret=client-secret` |                            |                                                                          | [2]                                     |                          |                                   |

-[1] For instance, Azure Entra ID supports configuring client secret to behave as confidential client.
+[1] For instance, Azure Entra ID supports configuring client secret to behave as confidential client in Auth Code Authentication Flow.
 Contrarily, Keycloak does not.

 [2] Refresh token does not provide any interface, because it is handled automatically by `oc get-token`, if provider supports it.